R0b0ticRabb1t/A-Level-Bio-Chem-Notes/NEET Only Things/Plants/Seed.md

 ### Changing Structures
 Some seeds have a residue persistent [[Megasporangium#^6e8699|Nucellus]]--> Perisperm. eg: black pepper and beet Integuments harden --> sead coat
-Micropyle stays as a whole for water and oxygen for seed to [[Germinate]] Seed matures, water content decreases (10-15% moisture/mass left)
+Micropyle stays as a hole for water and oxygen for seed to [[Germinate]] Seed matures, water content decreases (10-15% moisture/mass left)

 embryo could become dormant, or [[Germinate]]